vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 combination?
 Engage the intuition.
 Put yourself in the building next to the wall, mentally.
 It's warm inside, cold outside.
 Will I need more heaters (power) or fewer if the wall is taller?
 If the wall is wider?
 If the wall is thicker?
 What does your intuition say?
 You might reason that a thicker wall will require less power to keep warm, but that a larger area (increasing width or height or both) would make the job of maintaining temperature more challenging.
 This suggests that the power will increase if width or height increase, and decrease if thickness increases.
 So we should multiply by width and height (or equivalently, by area) and divide by thickness.
 Area over thickness indeed has units of meters, which we already concluded we needed as a multiplier to get our desired outcome.
 Putting things together, we have
-At this point, we could create our own for- mula based on requiring the units to work!
+At this point, we could create our own formula based on requiring the units to work!
 See: formulas are not sacred tablets to be memorized-they are just statements that make logical sense and can be created by you to accomplish a task.

 [^37]: The units would be energy per time, or J/s, which is a power (W).